sebgoa/cloudstack-books/en/installation.markdown

     res = images[0].run(instance_type='m1.small',security_groups=['default'])

-Note the new `api_version` number in the connection object and also note that there was no user registration to make like in previous CloudStack releases../
+Note the new `api_version` number in the connection object and also note that there was no user registration to make like in previous CloudStack releases.

 Using Packages
 ==============